-According to the deed, this land was the northern part of Williams' settlement and preemption, which contained a total of 1400 acres, and is described on another page.
+According to the deed, this land was the northern part of Williams' settlement and preemption, which contained a total of 1400 acres, and is shown here and described on another page.

-A photocopy of this deed is shown below.
+A photocopy of this deed is shown below with a transcription following.

 If you, the reader, have an interest in any particular part of our county history, and wish to contribute to this effort, use the form on our Contact Us page to send us your comments about this, or any Bullitt County History page.
 We welcome your comments and suggestions.
 If you feel that we have misspoken at any point, please feel free to point this out to us.